2022/23 Woodford Folk Festival

 - Working sinks that must be installed by the stallholder and made easily accessible.

-- A minimum 10 litres of hot water that needs to be available at all times via the hot water system.
-Hot water urns are not deemed appropriate.
+- A minimum 10 litres of hot water that needs to be available at-all-times via the hot water system.
+Hot water urns and gas systems designed for camping/personal use are not deemed appropriate.

 - Sinks that must be used solely for the purpose installed.